1. Early Computer Security

 A session at the 1967 Spring Joint Computer Conference on security stated the requirements for operating system security as they were understood then.
 It included papers by Willis Ware, Bernard Peters, and Rein Turn and Harold Petersen, and a panel discussion on privacy that included Ted Glaser.
 Butler Lampson's 1970 paper on "Protection" [Lampson70] introduced the idea of an abstract access control matrix.
 Peter Denning and Scott Graham's 1972 paper "Protection - Principles and Practice" [Graham72] elaborated the matrix concept.

 Almost as rapidly as computer systems implemented security measures in the 60s and 70s, the systems' protections were penetrated.
 [IBM76] Operating systems that were designed without security and had it added as an afterthought were particularly vulnerable.
+Chapter 11.11 of Saltzer and Kaashoek's Principles of Computer System Design [Saltzer09] presents computer security war stories from many systems.

 1.3 Multics Security